7 Different Types of Logos: Which Style is Right for You?

 Teams from different sports also have mascots in their logos.

-Creating a mascot logo requires a little more thought and planning than regular logos.
+Creating a mascot logo requires more thought and planning than regular logos.

-You need to make sure the personality shines through and ensure the character design fits in with your brand.
+You need to ensure the personality shines through and the character design fits in with your brand.

 The mascot logo is an excellent choice if you want to appeal to children, want to create a fun and casual brand presence, or want something that can work on several different platforms.